- Telecom Billing Tutorial

 Interconnect Billing: The network operator is usually financially responsible for services provided to its customers by other networks regardless of whether or not the customer pays for the service.
 Interconnect billing is related to inter-carrier or sometime called partner settlements.

-Roaming Charging: When a customer goes from one network operator's coverage area to another operator's coverage area, first operator would pay marginal charges to second operator to provide services to their customers.
+Roaming Charges − When a customer goes from one network operator's coverage area to another operator's coverage area, the first operator would pay marginal charges to the second operator to provide services to their customers.
 Such type of charges are settled through roaming billing.
-This settlement is done as per TAP3 protocol which I will discuss in upcoming chapters.
+This settlement is done as per TAP3 protocol, which we will discuss in the upcoming chapters.

 Telecom Billing - System Architecture